Berry Handicrafts Network

 ANNOUNCEMENTS, EVENTS & SERVICES

-NEW WEB SITE: As a visitor to our Berry Web Site we invite you to visit our Berry Handicrafts Alumni Network Shutterfly Site.
+PHOTO WEB SITE: As a visitor to our Berry Alumni Web Site we invite you to visit our Berry Handicrafts Alumni Network Shutterfly Site.
 It provides us a way to share pictures and communication as our network grows.
-We hope this photo album brings you home to Berry, so they can share our fun.
+We hope this photo album brings you home to Berry, so you can share our fun.
 To enter the site: Go to this link: